peterflynn/svg-preview/README.md

 Click the swatches at top to choose a background color for the preview.
 Use the +/- buttons to zoom and the "1:1" button to reset to 100% scale.

+Click any part of the SVG graphic to select the corresponding tag in the code.

 How to Install
 ==============